-- Question 27: If Question 26 is answered “Yes,” provide a description of who may serve as a LAR or attach the appropriate Standard Operating Procedures (SOPs).
+- Question 25: Select who may serve as a LAR and attach the appropriate Standard Operating Procedures (SOPs).

 COMPLETE VULNERABLE POPULATIONS QUESTIONS

 Question 26: The CIRB needs to know whether there are vulnerable populations that could be enrolled into studies and any associated protections.
 Select the safeguards that the PI and research team may use for each vulnerable population or select “not enrolled” if that population will never be enrolled for that PI.

 - Question 27: Relates to additional confirmations that need to be made when a PI intends to enroll pregnant women in a study or women who may become pregnant on study.

 NOTE: Even though it is unlikely that the PI will enroll a pregnant woman, there are certain confirmations that PIs must make if a participant becomes pregnant.
-In this case, questions 30 to 32 must be answered “Yes.”
+In this case, all three parts of question 27 must be answered “Yes.”

 Check selection of “Yes,” to confirm that no inducements will be made to terminate a pregnancy.

-- Question 31: Confirm by selecting “Yes,” that the research team will have no part in decisions related to the timing, method, or procedures used to terminate the pregnancy.
+Check selection of “Yes,” to confirm that the research team will have no part in decisions related to the timing, method, or procedures used to terminate the pregnancy.

-- Question 32: Confirm by selecting “Yes,” that the research team will have no part in determining the viability of a neonate.
+Check selection of “Yes,” to confirm that the research team will have no part in determining the viability of a neonate.